-Investments are reported at fair value.
+The Plan's investments are reported at fair value.
 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Net appreciation (depreciation) in fair value of investments includes realized gains and losses and unrealized appreciation or depreciation.